amrendrasharma1328-a11y/amrendrasharma1328-a11y/README.md

 🎓 Computer Science Undergraduate (CSE '29) at NIT Bhopal

-I am a Full Stack Developer and Competitive Programmer with a strong foundation in problem solving and core computer science concepts.
+I am a Full Stack Developer and Competitive Programmer .
 I enjoy designing and building scalable, efficient, and real-world applications.

 🤖 I have a growing interest in Artificial Intelligence and Machine Learning, and I continuously explore new technologies to expand my skill set and build impactful solutions.